lvgl/lvgl/docs/CONTRIBUTING.md

 As LVGL is also MIT licensed other MIT licensed code can be integrated without issues.
 The MIT license requests a copyright notice be added to the derived work.
 So you need to copy the original work's license file or it's text to the code you want to add.

 #### Use GPL licensed code
 As GPL license is not compatible with MIT license so LVGL can not accept GPL licensed code.

-## When you get started with LVGL
+## Ways to contribute

 Even if you're just getting started with LVGL there are plenty of ways to get your feet wet.
-Most of these options don't even require knowing a single line of code of LVGL.
+Most of these options don't even require knowing a single line of LVGL code.

+Below we have collected some opportinuties about the ways you can contribute to LVGL.

 ### Give LVGL a Star